 MICAS presents Reggie Burrows Hodges’ first solo exhibition in Europe

-Entitled Mela, this landmark exhibition features over 30 new works inspired by his relocation to Malta, including the artist’s largest paintings to date
+Reggie Burrows Hodges:Mela is a landmark exhibition featuring over 30 new works inspired by his time in Malta, including the artist’s largest paintings to date

 Curated by Edith Devaney, Artistic Director of MICAS